-Identity Manager implements the following business processes to drive changes to users and entitlements on systems and applications:
+Identity Manager implements the following business processes to drive changes to identities and entitlements on systems and applications:

-- Automation: grant or revoke access based on data feeds.
+- Automation: grant or revoke access based on changes in trusted data (typically HR).

 Users have too many login IDs.
 A typical user in a large organization may sign into 10 to 20 internal systems.
 This complexity creates real business problems:

 - Users with inappropriate security entitlements, who may be able to intentionally or accidentally harm the organization.